rajansahu713/Speaker-Identification-using-Neural-Network/README.md

 ## Identifier the Speaker using Audio

-This model train on five speaker audio dataset
+This model train on five speakers audio dataset

-you can verified this model using audio which are in dataset folder
+You can check this model using audio which are in dataset folder.

+1. Model build in using Python(Neural Network)
+2. Deploy on flask (HTML, CSS)
+3. Database of Speaker create using Sqllite

 ## requirement